 The POA agent can execute your wishes wherever you authorize them to.
 As long as the POA is valid and acceptable in another state, they can make decisions per your directives.

-As mentioned, the UPOAA has made it easier to ensure out-of-state POAs are legal and that the agent may have authority beyond the borders of their state of residence.
+As mentioned, the UPOAA has made it easier to guarantee that out-of-state POAs are legal and that the agent may have authority beyond the borders of their state of residence.
 You can control how much control an agent has by including the terms in the POA.

 When Does a Power of Attorney Expire?